https://invisible-island.net/ncurses/man/

 the terminal to perform this translation. nonl disables it.
 Under its

-normal ("cooked") line discipline, the terminal driver always
+canonical ("cooked") line discipline, the terminal driver always

 translates carriage returns to line feeds.